malakamahdy/malakamahdy/README.md

 ➮ ⚖️ 🔢 Minoring in Criminal Justice and Mathematics

-➮ 🔎 Aspiring digital forensics analyst, seeking a career in academia
+➮ 👩‍🏫 Aspiring academic researcher

 ➮ 💻 Currently conducting research on the intersection of autonomous AI and security

-➮ 🗂 Check out my portfolio! https://malakmahdyportfolio.blogspot.com/
+➮ 🗂 Check out my portfolio! https://sites.google.com/view/malakmahdy

 ➮ 📫 Let's connect on LinkedIn! https://www.linkedin.com/in/malak-mahdy/